junaid574/junaid574/README.md

 - Maintained an inventory management system, ensuring efficient operation and accuracy.
 - Worked with SQL databases to manage and analyze inventory data.

-- Maintained an inventory management system, ensuring efficient operation and accuracy.
-- Worked with SQL databases to manage and analyze inventory data.

 ## 📚 Learning Journey